MoAlyousef/blog/src/WasmCompModel.md

-# The wasm component model isn't real, it can't hurt you!
+# Forays into the Wasm Component Model

-Well obviously it exists.
-I’ll admit the meme-style title is click-bait, but it kinda fits.
+The initial title of this post was "The wasm component model isn't real, it can't hurt you"!
+Along with an image I planned to add with terms like wasi, wit, wac, wkg, jco and a few other confusing wasm-related terms.
+Eventually reverted since the component model obviously exists, albeit support for it is still fragmentary.
 Browsers and javascript runtimes don't support it (yet) and it's still a [Phase 1 proposal](https://github.com/WebAssembly/proposals?tab=readme-ov-file#phase-1---feature-proposal-cg).

-However, where wasi is concerned, it appears to be officially endorsed.
+However, where wasi is concerned, the component model appears to be officially endorsed.
 The [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) (under the official WebAssembly org) will generate a wasm component when building a C/C++ binary targeting wasm32-wasip2.
 The Rust toolchain wasm32-wasip2 target will similarly generate a wasm component.
 The wasm-component-ld (wrapper around wasm-ld) is automatically run on the generated wasm core module (unless you opt out by passing the `--skip-wit-component` linker flag).

 I had to recently port a library which supported freestanding wasm32, wasip1 and emscripten to wasip2, without having understood the component model, and that was a painful experience.
 So this post aims to shed light into what I learned in the process.
-By the way, LLMs didn't help much.
+I'll preface by saying that LLMs didn't help much.
 I'm guessing since it's all too new and there aren't many resources on the subject.

 If you're new to the wasm ecosystem, you might be wondering how a wasm component differs from whatever was before it, which was a core module.
 You can read more about it [here](https://component-model.bytecodealliance.org/design/why-component-model.html).Without going into much detail on the differences, core modules limited data exchange to basic types, namely integers and floats.
-If you needed to pass a string from a core module to javascript for example, you would pass the address (an integer) of that string in wasm's linear memory, that along with its length, unless nul-terminated in which case you would handle that on the javascript side.
-The component model aims at remedying this by allowing the exchange of higher level types without concerning yourself with what's in memory or __indirect_function_table of your wasm binary.
-As such these things are hidden from you, in exchange for a higher level abstraction.
+If you needed to pass a string from a core module to javascript for example, you would pass the address (an integer) of that string in wasm's linear memory, that along with its length, unless nul-terminated in which case you would need to account for that.
+The component model aims at remedying this by allowing the exchange of higher level types (generic lists, variants, records, enums, strings etc) without concerning yourself with your wasm binary's memory or __indirect_function_table.
+As such these things are hidden from you, in exchange, you get higher level abstractions.
 You also no longer have to fiddle with a myriad of linker flags like `--import-memory --export-memory --export-table --export-dynamic --export-if-defined=whatever`.
 This is done by declaring your types and interfaces in WIT (Wasm Interface Type language) in wit files in your wit directory!

 The idea is that higher-level wit interfaces will be distributed, devs will program against the APIs they declare, from any programming language which supports the component model (currently 8 languages), without meddling with low-level details or a C ABI.
 Components should give us better modularity, language interop and portability across languages and runtimes.